chembl/chembl_webresource_client/README.rst

 - FPS (as a result of sdf2fps method)

-- PNG, SVG for image randering
+- PNG, SVG for image rendering

   ::